dapr/quickstarts/pub_sub/go/sdk/README.md

 In this quickstart, you'll create a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a publish-subcribe pattern.
 The publisher generates messages for a specific topic, while the subscriber listen for messages in specific topics.

-Check out the documentation about [pubsub](https://docs.dapr.io/developing-applications/building-blocks/pubsub/) for more details.
+Check out the documentation about [Dapr pubsub](https://docs.dapr.io/developing-applications/building-blocks/pubsub/) for more details.

-> **Note:** This example leverages the Dapr client SDK.
-If you are looking for the example using only HTTP `requests` [click here](../http).
+> **Note:** This example leverages the Dapr Client SDK.
+You can find an example using plain HTTP in the [`http` folder](../http/).

 This quickstart includes one publisher: Go client message generator `checkout`

 And one subscriber: Go subscriber `order-processor`